laxatzi/blogPostCode/CSS/transitions/transitions.md

 When a link has a transition delay of 0.5 s, the change won’t start until half a second after the mouse hovers over it.

+A practical example of how transition-delay works is in the case of a dropdown menu.
+The dropdown will only stay open if we keep hovering over it.

+If we move the mouse diagonally to select a child, the menu will close due to our cursor being off limits.

 ```html
 <body>
 <h2>Dropdown Menu</h2>